Blurred-9L/BouncingBalls/README.md

 - Make the ball bounce on bricks properly <em>(This one is kind of weird sometimes...)</em>.
 - Remove bricks when ball bounces on them.
 - Make the game stop whenever the ball falls off of the screen.
+- Add sounds whenever the ball bounces on certain objects (bricks and bar).
+(Kind of lame...)

 <strong>To do:</strong>
-- Add sounds whenever the ball bounces on certain objects (bricks and bar).
+- Add backgrounds.
+Possibly modify level file to indicate where to find the background tile to use.
 - Add lives to the game.
 - Add a level loader and several default levels.
 - Add music, even if crappy prop music is used.